 This paper studies the causal effect of technology and knowledge transfers on early industrial development.
-Between 1950 and 1957, the Soviet Union supported the "156 Projects" in China for the construction of technologically advanced, large-scale, capital-intensive industrial facilities.
-We exploit idiosyncratic delays in project completion and the unexpected end of the Sino-Soviet Alliance, due to which some plants received both Soviet technologically-advanced machineries and know-how transfer, some others only got technologically-advanced machineries, while the remaining ones ended up employing traditional domestic technology.
-We find that receiving both Soviet technology and know-how had large, persistent effects on plant performance, while the effects of receiving only Soviet capital goods were short-lived.
-The intervention generated horizontal and vertical spillovers, as well as production reallocation from state-owned to privately owned companies since the late 1990s.
+Between 1950 and 1957, the Soviet Union supported the "156 Projects" in China for building technologically advanced industrial facilities.
+We exploit idiosyncratic delays in project completion and the unexpected end of the Sino-Soviet Alliance, and show that receiving both Soviet technology and know-how had large, persistent effects on plant performance, while the effects of receiving only Soviet capital goods were short-lived.
+The intervention generated horizontal and vertical spillovers, and production reallocation from state-owned to privately owned companies since the late 1990s.

+Michela Giorcelli

-Michela Giorcelli Department of Economics University of California at Los Angeles Bunche Hall 9262 315 Portola Plaza Los Angeles, CA 90095 and NBER mgiorcelli@econ.ucla.edu
+Department of Economics

+University of California at Los Angeles

+Bunche Hall 9262

+315 Portola Plaza

+Los Angeles, CA 90095

+and NBER

+mgiorcelli@econ.ucla.edu